-Your phone is one of the most useful tools you’ve got, whether you’re studying or working in the field.
-Particularly in the current situation, using the technology many of us have all around us is a great way to stay on top of your economics research and remain knowledgeable while inside, staying safe during the coronavirus COVID-19 pandemic.
-Most of the apps listed below are also available on iPad, so you can download them on whichever device is more appropriate for you.
+Your phone is one of the most useful tools you’ve got.
+Using the technology accessible to us is a great way to keep abreast of economics research, enhance studying, and remain up-to-date with economics-related news.
+Most of the apps listed below are available on tablets too, so you can download them on whichever device is more appropriate for you.

-6. Khan Academy
+2. Khan Academy

 If you’re doing advanced calculations for your data analysis, then it’s useful to have a scientific calculation app on your phone.
 The PocketCAS app has advanced features like creating 2D and 3D plots, performing calculus operations, algebra functions, and conversion of physical units.
 For advanced statistics users, this app is a must.